marekhudyma/marekhudyma.github.io/_posts/2021-07-01-audit-log-with-database.md

 Every change will be logged as revision.

+# Explicit audit log on application level
+If any the framework doesn't work for us, developers can decide to make an explicit implementation.
+In this case every audit log trail needs to be created "manually".
+This way gives us the biggest flexible when and what do we want to log.
+For example, we can log access data operations.
+Custom solutions come with the price of: implementation, testing and maintenance.
+This solution is for sure the most expensive.
+Additionally, this method doesn't track changes made from SQL console.

 ## The disadvantage of audit log on application level
 For me, the main disadvantage of audit log on application level is that it is on application-level ;-) Naturally, it will not log the changes made directly from the database level.
 Realistically, developers from time to time do some database changes, data migrations.
 After such `manual changes`, we have no information in our audit log.

 The second disadvantage is less technical, more philosophical.
 For me, the audit log should be immutable.
 If we use `hibernate-envers` and we change the table name, we need to write a migration script for the main table and audit the log table.
 This also can break some compliance rules.

-# Explicit audit log on application level
-If any the framework doesn't work for us, developers can decide to make an explicit implementation.
-In this case every audit log trail needs to be created "manually".
-In the application we need to create is
-This way gives us the biggest flexible when and what do we want to log.
-For example, we can log access data operations.
-Custom solutions come with the price of: implementation, testing and maintenance.
-This solution is for sure the most expensive.
-Additionally, this method doesn't track changes made from SQL console.

 # Audit log on database level
 In the book [The art of PostgreSQL](https://theartofpostgresql.com/) we can find a recommendation on how to create an audit log on the database level.